 Mouravieff also explained that organic life functions as a transmitter station sending refined energy to the moon to assist its growth.
-Despite increases in the human population and thus an increase in quantity of energy transferred, times of peace do not produce sufficient energy and so catalysts for suffering such as wars and catastrophes arise to sustain the process.
+Despite increases in the human population and thus an increase in the quantity of energy transferred, times of peace do not produce sufficient energy and so catalysts for suffering such as wars and catastrophes arise to sustain the process.

 The Moon’s passive energy arises from solar energy.
 It reflects this, but not without a transformation as its own nature. […] Unlike the Earth, the Moon does not have a direct organic link with the Sun.
 Being a satellite, it depends directly on its planet, and it is only through the latter’s mediation that it enters into relation with the Sun.
 One of its essential roles is to reflect solar energy onto the Earth’s surface in a form modified by reflection as described above.
 This also leads to qualitative and quantitative variations that depend on its phases.
 These changes do not prevent continual reverberation, due to the fact that the Moon always presents the same face to Earth, as the duration of its rotation around itself and around our planet are both the same.
 (Mouravieff, Gnosis II, p.29)

 Although Mouravieff did not elaborate in what manner the lunar influence varies with phase, it stands to reason that essentially it is a matter of astrological alignment between earth, sun, and moon.
 During new and full moons, the moon and sun are respectively in conjunction and opposition.
 During quarter moons they are square.
-Opposition, conjunction, and square represent alignments that in this particular case aggravate the mechanical aspects in man.
+The opposition, conjunction, and square represent alignments that in this particular case aggravate the mechanical aspects of man.
 Other times of the month when the moon is trine or sextile sun, a more harmonious astrological aspect establishes itself.
-These alignments engender calmer temperaments with the mechanical influence not trespassing into emotional or mental territory.
+These alignments engender calmer temperaments with the mechanical influence not trespassing into the emotional or mental territory.

 That the moon always shows the same face, has an unusually circular orbit, and is precisely distanced to blot out the sun during total solar eclipses implies an intentional placement by the “Architect” of the matrix, or perhaps it simply suggests a collective choice to experience this highly improbable but necessary reality.
-When asked if the moon was intentionally placed, the Cassiopaeans responded: This is impossibly complex because in one way or another, everything is part of a “plan.”
+When asked if the moon was intentionally placed, the Cassiopaeans responded: This is impossibly complex because, in one way or another, everything is part of a “plan.”
 Mouravieff and Ouspensky emphasized that despite the soporific nature of the moon and the urgent necessity for individuals to overcome its influence, there is still an important cosmological reason for this arrangement.
 If nothing else, the moon makes physical life possible by driving the earth’s rotation.

 We became fascinated by the nature of the Moon, and with the other female planet, Venus.
 It was as though our attention had been drawn to the feminine side of Darkness and Light, as represented in the purgatorial side of the Moon, and the burning light of Venus.
 Our questions led our Master to some fascinating and unexpected observations about the lunar connections in ancient esoteric lore, and it was not surprising that the few questions we did put to our Master at that time concerned these planets.
 ‘Do you know what the third-day pig is?’ he asked in response to a question I had put to him about the Moon.
 Although our Master was looking directly at us, everyone shook their heads, as though he had directed the question to each of us personally.
 Perhaps the question had been rhetorical, for he continued almost immediately.
 ‘The three-day pig is a phrase from the ancient Mysteries.
 Prior to the initiation held during the Greater Mysteries of the Boedromion at Eleusis, in Greece, there was what the Greeks called the Halade Mystai.
 Early in the morning, the candidates for initiation would make their way to the sea, carrying young pigs, which they would wash and then sacrifice.
 The usual — we might even say the exoteric — explanation for this sacrifice is that they considered the blood of the pig to be especially pure, and much appreciated by the gods of the Underworld.
 They buried the killed pigs deep in the Earth, after the blood and slaughtered bodies had been dedicated to these infernal gods.
 Because the sacrifice was held on the third day of the Greater Mystery, such a creature was called the third-day pig.’